cocacola-lab/CollabKG/About.md

-A Learnable Human-Machine-Cooperative Information Extraction Toolkit for (Event) Knowledge Graph Construction.
+CollabKG: A Learnable Human-Machine-Cooperative Information Extraction Toolkit for (Event) Knowledge Graph Construction.

 - CollabKG is an open-source IE annotation toolkit that **unifies NER, RE, and EE tasks**, integrates **KG and EKG**, and supports both English and Chinese languages.
 - CollabKG **combines automatic and manual labeling** to build a human-machine cooperative system.
 In particular, humans benefit from machines and meanwhile, manual labeling provides a reference for machines to update during annotation.